toss/slash/packages/common/utils/README.md

 `@toss/utils` is a package of utility functions which can be used in any environment, including React, Node.js, and Vanilla JS.

+## Deprecation Notice

+Please note that `@toss/utils` is no longer being maintained.
+We've moved to a new package called [es-toolkit](https://es-toolkit.slash.page), which provides clearer functionalities and better performance.

+## Installation

 ```shell
 $ npm install @toss/utils
 ```